 Why Is the Kindle Copy Later

-Audible wanted a 6 month exclusive and we gave them one.
+Audible wanted a 6-month exclusive, and we gave them one.
 We won’t be doing that for subsequent volumes.

 Volume Two: Physics, Chemistry, and Biology